tforster/webproducer/README.md

 See how easy Gilbert's simple streams API is with [Use Remote REST API to Create XML files on S3](./examples/use-remote-rest-api-to-create-xml-files-on-s3/README.md).
 Or check out the [examples](./examples/README.md) directory for others.

 Full API details are coming in the [Developer Guide](/docs/developer-guide.md).

+## Known Issues

+npm audit reports a high severity vulnerability in the html-minifier package.
+The advisory link is https://github.com/kangax/html-minifier/issues/1135.
+While the issue is still outstanding the use of Gilbert is typically constrained to developer workstations and CI/CD instances.
+It is not used directly in production systems.
+As such the risk is considered low.
+However, please use your own judgement and risk assessment.

+I will be looking to replace html-minifier with a more secure package in the near future.

 ## Change Log